radapdal/process/webdevelopmentworkflow.md

 - Upload Release Notes to sharepoint and copy share URL.
 - Transition all sprint issues to "Released Internal".
 - Reassign sprint issues to Product Owner, and bulk comment on the issues.
-- Send an email to the Product Owner and Project Manager regarding the Internal UAT.
+- Set a schedule for an Internal UAT Demo with the project management regarding the release.

 Based on the Internal UAT results, confirm acceptance for all issues.
-For review problems, see "Issues from UAT" below.
+For review problems, see (Issues from UAT)[#Issues-from-UAT] below.

 #### Client UAT